Who are the Colorado Master Gardeners?

 Currently, there are 125 active Master Gardeners in Denver who engage in over 40 different volunteer projects.
 Denver Master Gardeners contribute approximately 5,000 volunteer hours and answer about 7,000 gardening questions, annually.

 Interested in becoming a Master Gardener?

 If you live in Denver and love gardening and volunteering, consider becoming a Denver Master Gardener!
-Applications for the Denver Master Gardener Program are accepted in September for the following spring.
-If interested, contact our Master Gardener coordinator Merrill Kingsbury.
+Applications for the Denver Master Gardener Program are accepted in August for classes starting in November.